alexisuaguilaru/HealthySleep/README.md

 <img src="./Resources/Results_Models.jpg" alt="Correlation between Sleep Duration and Quality of Sleep" width=450/>

+## Model API
+A RESTful API was implemented using [FastAPI](https://fastapi.tiangolo.com/) to classify incoming patient requests.
+The API utilizes a POST method to process the patient features via the model developed in the [Machine Learning Models](#machine-learning-models) section.
+For long-term model evaluation, the patient features and their predicted classification are logged into a PostgreSQL database.

+The main entrypoint for the API is the `POST /Classify` endpoint, where the request body contains the patient features.
+The response includes the predicted level and name of the quality of sleep of the patient.

 ## Installation and Usage
 1. First it has to clone the repository and move to the project directory:
 ```bash